DataDog/documentation/content/en/account_management/rbac/_index.md

 To create a custom role:

-1. Go to your [Datadog Roles Page][1].
+1. Go to your [Datadog Roles page][1].
 2. Select **New Role** in the upper right corner of the page.
 3. Give a name to your role.
-4. Optional - Assing a set of permissions to your Role.
+4. Optional - Assigning a set of permissions to your Role.
 See the [Datadog Role permissions][2] documentation for more information about available permissions.

 {{< img src="account_management/rbac/create_role.png" alt="Create a custom Role"  style="width:90%;">}}